 Some historians believe that the first stollen came by as a result of a contest held by the Bishop of Nauruburg in 1329.

 This stollen was very different from what we make today.
-The main ingredients were flour, oats and water and was probably a lot coarser and tougher than a modern stollen.
+The main ingredients were flour, oats, and water and were probably a lot coarser and tougher than a modern stollen.